sabyapradhan/resources-1/service-endpoints.md

 {:tip: .tip}
 {:download: .download}

-# Service endpoints for private network connections
+# Securing access to services using service endpoints
 {: #service-endpoints}

 An increased focus on security is required by customers that use cloud-based services for production workloads.
 For many customers, accessing services in a secure manner is not only a sensible corporate policy, but in some cases required by compliance regulations. {{site.data.keyword.IBM_notm}} has enhanced the connectivity options for customers who require isolated connectivity options for their workloads.